Can A Nation $19 Trillion In Debt Afford Higher Interest Rates & Will This Change Our Retirements?

 And for a current retiree who is drawing down their investment portfolio over 20 years, a 5% increase in annual interest rates from 1% to 6% would allow them to raise their standard of living by a full 57% in each and every one of those years.

-For the United States government, on the other hand, a 5% increase in interest rates on the national debt would raise the annual deficit by about $950 billion per year.
-Because the government borrows the money to make interest payments, this could set off a chain reaction of paying interest on money borrowed to pay interest, leading to a national debt increase of $67 trillion in 20 years (absent major tax increases).
+Because the government borrows the money to make interest payments, this could set off a chain reaction of paying interest on money borrowed to pay interest, leading to a national debt increase of the current $19 trillion up to $94 trillion in 20 years.
+So unless there are some huge tax increases, a 5% increase in interest rates would increase the national debt by $75 trillion.

 To put such a fantastic number in more personal terms, if we divide it by the number of American households with incomes above the poverty line, that means that for each able to pay family, their personal share of the national debt would rise by almost $700,000.